abetatos/mapchete/README.md

 There are three ways of creating your dataset:

 - randchete -> Random approach
-- seqchetel -> Sequential approach
+- seqchete -> Sequential approach
 - maxchete -> Distribution approach

 Just instantiate the class and machete the data!